Nagasaki

-It became the sole port used for trade with the Portuguese and Dutch during the 16th through 19th centuries.
-The Hidden Christian Sites in the Nagasaki Region have been recognized and included in the UNESCO World Heritage List.
+Founded by the Portuguese, the port of Nagasaki became the sole port used for trade with the Portuguese and Dutch during the 16th through 19th centuries.
+The Hidden Christian Sites in the Nagasaki Region have been recognized and included in the UNESCO World Heritage Sites list.
 Part of Nagasaki was home to a major Imperial Japanese Navy base during the First Sino-Japanese War and Russo-Japanese War.
-Near the end of World War II, the American atomic bombings of Hiroshima and Nagasaki made Nagasaki the second and final city in the world to experience a nuclear attack.
-The city was rebuilt.
+Near the end of World War II, the American atomic bombings of Hiroshima and Nagasaki made Nagasaki the second city in the world to experience a nuclear attack.
+The city was later rebuilt.

-As of 1 February 2024, Nagasaki has an estimated population of 407,624 and a population density of 1,004 people per km2.
+As of 1 February 2024, Nagasaki has an estimated population of 392,281, and a population density of 966 people per km2.
 The total area is 405.86 km2.

 History

 Nagasaki as a Jesuit port of call

-The first contact with Portuguese explorers occurred in 1543.
-An early visitor was Fernão Mendes Pinto, who came from Sagres on a Portuguese ship which landed nearby in Tanegashima.
+The first recorded contact between Portuguese explorers and Japan occurred in 1543, when a Portuguese ship, possibly a Chinese junk carrying Portuguese sailors, was blown off course and landed on Tanegashima, an island south of Kyūshū.
+This event marked the beginning of direct contact between Japan and Europe.

+Two Portuguese traders, António Mota and Francisco Zeimoto, were among the crew members.
+They introduced the Japanese to firearms, specifically the Portuguese matchlock guns known as harquebuses.
+The local lord, Tanegashima Tokitaka, purchased two of these firearms and had local blacksmiths replicate them, leading to the development of the "tanegashima" guns in Japan.

+Fernão Mendes Pinto, a Portuguese adventurer and writer, claimed in his memoirs, Peregrinação, that he was part of the first landing party in 1543.
+However, his account is considered unreliable, and historians generally agree that he was not among the first Europeans to reach Japan.

+The introduction of firearms had a significant impact on Japanese warfare, contributing to the unification of Japan during the Sengoku period.
+The Portuguese also introduced other goods and ideas, including Christianity, which further influenced Japanese society.

+Today, the arrival of the Portuguese in 1543 is commemorated in Tanegashima with the annual Teppō Matsuri (Firearm Festival), celebrating the island's historical connection to the introduction of firearms in Japan.

 Soon after, Portuguese ships started sailing to Japan as regular trade freighters, thus increasing the contact and trade relations between Japan and the rest of the world, and particularly with mainland China, with whom Japan had previously severed its commercial and political ties, mainly due to a number of incidents involving wokou piracy in the South China Sea, with the Portuguese now serving as intermediaries between the two East Asian neighbors.

 Despite the mutual advantages derived from these trading contacts, which would soon be acknowledged by all parties involved, the lack of a proper seaport in Kyūshū for the purpose of harboring foreign ships posed a major problem for both merchants and the Kyushu daimyōs (feudal lords) who expected to collect great advantages from the trade with the Portuguese.